12 April, 2023

 Coursera is the world’s largest platform for online courses.
-It offers courses and specializations from universities and other institutions.
-In addition, unlike most other sites, Coursera also offers the chance to earn an accredited master degree.
+It offers classes and specializations from universities and other institutions.
+In addition, unlike most other sites, Coursera also offers the chance to earn an accredited master’s degree.

 $29-$99 per course